 Image Credit: A friend of ChinaSource

-Carsten T. Vala is Associate Professor and Chair of the Department of Political Science at Loyola University Maryland.
-He published a book on the rise and fall of public house churches like Beijing Shouwang church in 2017 (The Politics of Protestant Churches and the Party-State in China: God Above Party?), …View Full Bio
+Carsten T. Vala is Professor and Chair of the Department of Political Science at Loyola University Maryland.
+He published a book on the rise and fall of public house churches like Beijing Shouwang church in 2017 (The Politics of Protestant Churches and the Party-State in China: God Above Party?), and …View Full Bio